 Now that you have your inventory documented and stored, you’ll need to set up a system to manage the reordering of products when they hit their minimum stock levels.
 In order to do so, you’ll need some kind of trigger that will alert you to low stock.
 In our experience, the simplest and most cost-effective way of doing this is with a Kanban system.
 Here’s our recommendation for setting up a Kanban system step by step:

-1. Get yourself a wall mounted document holder which will act as your holder for reorder triggered cards.
-Place this document holder in the location of where ordering will be performed.
+1. Get yourself a wall-mounted document holder which will act as your holder for reorder triggered cards.
+Place this document holder in the location of where orders will be processed.

 2. For each product, set up a laminated A4 or A5 card that has the following information:

 • Product code and description

 • Supplier part number

 • Lead time to Deliver

 3. Next, place the card just after the minimum stock quantity for each product.
 In the example shown below, the minimum is 3 and therefore, the card is placed after the 3rd product (from back to front).

 4. Repeat the above step for every active product in your laboratory.